 As always, if you click on the images, you find very informative and detailed descriptions and even more pictures.
 It is really worth the click.

-For me, the colors of Christmas are red, white, gold and some evergreen.
+For me, the colors of Christmas are red, white, gold, and evergreen.
 I have to confess that I’ve never used any other color for my Christmas decor.
-I just can’t get myself to change it.
+I just can’t make myself change it.
 Having seen all these beautiful kitchens I’ll still stick to these colors and textures.
 Call me old-fashioned if you’d like!
-I consider myself a traditionalist.
+I consider myself traditional.

 For white kitchens red with green touches is perfect.
 Or green with red touches?
 Anyway, both are Classicly Christmassy.
 What I like about this kitchen is that it also proves that less is more.